ua-data7/User-Manuals/docs/usage_guides/CyVerse_Health.md

 The CyVerse Discovery Environment provides a versatile and user-friendly platform for a wide range of research computing needs.
 Whether you are conducting small-scale analyses or engaging in extensive computational research, DE’s tools and resources are designed to facilitate and enhance your research process.
 For more detailed information or specific use-case guidance, refer to the CyVerse DE documentation and support resources.

-## Logging in to the Discovery Environment (DE) of CyVerse

-**1. Accessing the Discovery Environment:**

-  * Open the Discovery Environment (DE) by visiting its website.
-You'll be greeted by the Home Dashboard.

-**2. Exploring the Home Dashboard:**

-  * The Home Dashboard displays links to News, recent YouTube Videos, and Featured Apps.

-**3. Navigating the DE:**

-  * The left side navigation menu, which can be expanded by clicking on the three bars at the top left, provides icons for different parts of the DE.

-**4. Signing In:**

-  * Sign in from the upper right corner by clicking the profile icon or the Login link.
-  * If you're accessing the Data Store or launching an App without being logged in, a sign-in pop-up will appear.

-**5. Authentication Process:**

-  * Upon clicking to sign in, you'll be redirected to the Authentication Service.
-  * Enter your CyVerse username and password.
-  * For new users or those who forgot their password, create an account or reset your password at CyVerse User Portal.

-**6. Returning to DE:**

-  * After logging in, you'll be directed back to the Home Dashboard.
-  * If you were on the Apps or Data pages during login, you will return to that specific page.

-**7. Taking the DE Tour:**

-  * For a quick overview of the DE's features, click on the help icon in the left sidebar and select "Product Tour".

 ## Using Apps in the CyVerse Discovery Environment (DE)

 ### Introduction